the-rooted-wisdom/site/RootedWisdom/publish/workshops/dont-bite-me.md

     </div>
     <div>
       <p class="handout-label">Included with Every Ticket</p>
-      <p class="handout-heading">Pre-Workshop Handout</p>
+      <p class="handout-heading">Post-Workshop Handout</p>
-      <p class="handout-body">All registered participants receive a pre-workshop handout with the supply list and quick-reference notes for what we'll be covering.
-Gather your materials beforehand and follow along live — or simply watch and learn.
-Both are complete.</p>
+      <p class="handout-body">All registered participants receive a take-home handout after the live session — a reference for everything we covered, ready to use through the rest of the season.</p>
     </div>
   </div>
 </div>